nathanielshak/advancedprogramming/README.md

 ### So, what should I know before starting this class?

 * **Have a good understanding of control flow.**
 This one is bolded since it's especially important.
-If you haven't heard the words, "**control flow**", before, don't worry!
+If you haven't heard the words, "**control flow**", before, that's fine!
 What people mean when they say this is understanding how things like **while loops**, **if and else statements**, and **for loops** work and how they fit together.
-You should be fairly familiar with all of these and should have used them many times yourself in whatever languages you've coded in in the past.
+You should be fairly familiar with all of these and should have used them many times in whatever languages you've coded in in the past.

 The rest of these are a bit more self explanatory, so I'll just list them out.
 You should know what all of these are and have used them in your code before: